I'm So Afraid: Live performances

 In his book Making Rumours, producer Ken Caillat noted differences between the studio and live versions of "I'm So Afraid".
 Compared to the album version, which Caillat described as "mellower with a folk rock vibe", live performances saw "I'm So Afraid" become a "faster, hard-edged song."
 Buckingham said that performing the song live is "very taxing on a nightly basis because it's got this very long solo that I have to do every night."

 The song appeared on all of the band's live albums recorded after its release, starting with Live in 1980.
-The Washington Post called this live rendition of "I'm So Afraid" a "major weak spot" on the album that "features the band posing as heavy-metal rompers while Buckingham does his best to croon like Cher.
+The Washington Post called this live rendition of "I'm So Afraid" a "major weak spot" on the album that "features the band posing as heavy-metal rompers while Buckingham does his best to croon like Cher."
 It later appeared on The Dance, Fleetwood Mac: Live in Boston, the 2015 box set of Tusk, and Rumours Live.
 The live recording from The Dance was included in an edited form on the US 2002 and UK 2009 release of the greatest hits compilation album The Very Best of Fleetwood Mac.

 Buckingham has also performed the song live as a solo artist beginning with the Out of the Cradle Tour in 1992–1993.
-A live recording taken from Buckingham's January 2007 performance at Bass Performance Hall in Fort Worth, Texas appeared on Buckingham's Live at the Bass Performance Hall live album/DVD in 2008.
+A live recording taken from Buckingham's January 2007 performance at the Bass Performance Hall in Fort Worth, Texas appeared on Buckingham's Live at the Bass Performance Hall live album/DVD in 2008.
 He performed the song in 2008 when promoting his Gift of Screws album.
-In their review of the performance, Jason Cohen of Billboard called "I'm So Afraid" the best song of the set, characterizing it as "an ominous, exquisitely slow-paced workout that built into a mind-bending and rapturous extended solo.
-It left Buckingham literally gasping for breath and the crowd ecstatic on its feet."
+In their review of the performance, Jason Cohen of Billboard called "I'm So Afraid" the best song of the set, characterizing it as "an ominous, exquisitely slow-paced workout that built into a mind-bending and rapturous extended solo."
+He added that the song "left Buckingham literally gasping for breath and the crowd ecstatic on its feet."
 Buckingham also included the song on his solo live albums Songs from the Small Machine: Live in L.A. and One Man Show.